CNEA-AQ/smn-forecast/SILAM/doc/silam_user-guide.md

 | `time_step`            | *%d* `min`          | number of minutes (min)       |
 | `computation_accuracy` | *%d*	               | [0..10]                       |

+Note that `computed_period` and `end_time` are mutualy exclusive and the latter takes precedence.

 ### 3.1.2 `EMISSION_PARAMETERS`

-In this section define sources to be considered by the model.
+This section defines the sources to be considered by the model.

 ```
 LIST = emission_parameters